ComparativeGenomicsToolkit/hal/README.md

 It is a good idea to check if a hal file is valid after creating it.

-	halValidate mammals.maf
+	halValidate mammals.hal

 #### halStats

 Some global information from a HAL file can be quickly obtained using `halStats`.
 It will return the number of genomes, their phylogenetic tree, and the size of each array in each genome.

-	  halStats mammals.maf
+	  halStats mammals.hal

-The `--tree`, `--sequences`, and `--genomes` options can be used to print out only specific information to simply iterating over the alignment in shell or Python scripts.
+The `--tree`, `--sequences`, and `--genomes` options can be used to print out only specific information to simplify iterating over the alignment in shell or Python scripts.

 #### halSummarizeMtuations

 A count of each type of mutation (Insertions, Deletions, Inversions, Duplications, Transpositions, Gap Insertions, Gap Deletions) in each branch of the alignment can be printed out in a table.

-     halSummarizeMutations mammals.maf
+     halSummarizeMutations mammals.hal

 Subtrees can be specified using the `--targetGenomes` or `--rootGenome` option.
 The `--maxGap` option is used to distinguish from small, 'gap' indels and larger indels.
 This distinction is somewhat arbitrary (but conventional).
 HAL allows gap indels to be nested within larger rearrangements:  ex. an inversion with a gap deletion inside would be counted as a single inversion, but an inversion containing a non-gap event would be identified as multiple independent inversions.

      halSummarizeMutations mammals.maf --maxNFraction 0

-Will prevent rearrangements with missing data as being identified as such.
+will prevent rearrangements with missing data as being identified as such.
 More generally, if an insertion of length 50 contains c N-characters, it will be labeled as missing data (rather than an insertion) if c/N > `maxNFraction`.

 ### Analysis